syncthing/docs/users/tuning.rst

     Set to 101% to disable use of weak hashes.
 Using weak hashes has a memory cost.

+- :opt:`copyRangeMethod`
+    If your underlying filesystem supports it, using copyrange is more efficient than having Syncthing do the data copying.

 - :opt:`caseSensitiveFS`
     If your underlying filesystem is case sensitive, set this to skip a number of checks which have a memory cost due to caching.
 These checks